 Be careful – very careful – about taking your flirting too far.
 Just because you’re feeling lascivious doesn’t mean others are sharing your mood – and even if they are, this is not the time or place for drunken hook-ups, unless you don’t mind being the subject of salacious post-party office gossip.

-Even though this is a social affair, these are your colleagues and your boss and it’s simply not appropriate to wear anything too revealing.
+Even though this is a social affair, you're still with your colleagues and your boss and it’s simply not appropriate to wear anything too revealing.
 Save those sexy clothes for when you’re clubbing with your friends – and keep them far away from the office party.
 A good rule of thumb is to dress up what you would normally wear to work.
 Feel free to add some festive flair in the form of colourful heels or a fun tie, but keep it profesh.
 Multiple studies have shown that dressing for success can actually make you more successful, so it's important to look the part even when you're in party mode.

 The Christmas party is just that – a party.
 That means it’s a social event, and not the place to get into the minutiae of your team's latest project.
 Leave your professional baggage at the door and try to relax and have a good time.
 Show your colleagues that you’re more than just an office bore and you really do have a personality buried somewhere beneath that power suit.
 Also, even if you end up getting chummier with your boss than usual, this is most definitely not the time to ask your boss for that promotion or pay rise.
 Such discussions are for office hours only.

 If possible, tee up with a party buddy who will watch out for you while you watch out for them.
 You can keep an eye on each other and tell one another if it’s time to bundle yourself into a cab.